Upgrading the Python Virtual Environment

 zlib1g-dev libudev-dev unixodbc-dev libpq-dev libwebp-dev libopenjp2-7-dev libjpeg-dev \

-libtiff5-dev libfreetype6-dev libc-dev libffi-dev libbluetooth-dev libtirpc-dev libjemalloc-dev cargo
+libtiff5-dev libfreetype6-dev libc6-dev libffi-dev libbluetooth-dev libtirpc-dev libjemalloc-dev cargo

 $ sudo ldconfig

-Now download and install Python 3.10.9 (if a later version is out, you can use that, just change 3.10.9 to your version number).
-I have a USB thumb drive on /data, that I used for this (to move all the I/O off the SD card).
-Note that make install will replace your python3 link with one for this version of python (your old version of python will still be accessible).
+Download and install Python 3.11.4 (if a later version is out, you can use that, just change 3.11.4 to your version number).
+Note that make install` will replace your python3 link with one for this version of python (your old version of python will still be accessible).
 You likely don’t want that, so here we use make altinstall instead.

 $ cd /data